Palliative Care WA is the peak body for the palliative care sector across the State.

 CEO Roundtable on Palliative Care in WA

 We facilitate the CEO Roundtable on Palliative Care in WA.
-Meeting several times each year, this group provides high level advice to State and Federal Government on palliative care issues in WA.
+Meeting each year, this group provides high level advice to State and Federal Government on palliative care issues in WA.
 The Roundtable provides opportunities for key stakeholders to engage in robust discussion and debate while maintaining strong and purposeful relationships between the sector and the WA Health Minister.
 Membership to the CEO Roundtable on Palliative Care in WA is by invitation.
 Communiques are available after some meetings:

 News and information